rhezab/smile/docs/notes.md

 npm create vite@latest .
 ```

-It asked me for a project name ("smile"), a framework ("vue"), and a variant ("vue" meaning vanilla
+It asked me for a project name ("smile"), a framework ("vue"), and a variant ("vue" meaning vanilla javascript, not typescript).
-javascript not typescript).
 Then you just run `npm i` to install all the dependencies.

-Next I installed the documentation system, [Vitepress](https://vitepress.vuejs.org).
+Next, I installed the documentation system, [Vitepress](https://vitepress.vuejs.org).
 From inside
 the smile folder:

 ```sh